WiccaCrow/webserver/README.md

     "GET", "PUT"
 ]

-Description: Contains list of the allowed methods of the current location
+Description: Contains list of the allowed methods of the current location.
 ```

 ---